-Jesus made it clear that we are to make disciples.
-That is the mission of the church.
-We desire that every covenant member of North Side Baptist Church seeks to grow as a disciple of Jesus.
-While our Sunday morning gathering is a vital part of our church family’s growth, we have endless opportunity to live out God’s mission in our homes, jobs, and relationships during the rest of the week.
+Scripture makes it clear that the mission of the Church is to make disciples of Jesus.
+And though the Sunday morning gathering is a vital part of our growth together, we have endless opportunity to live out God’s mission in our homes, jobs, routines, and relationships during the rest of the week.

-We believe that having regular, intentional relationships with other Christians in a smaller group setting provides the best opportunity for Christian growth and a greater focus on missional living.
+We believe that having regular, intentional relationships with other Christians in a small group setting provides the best opportunity for Christian growth and a greater focus on missional living.

 What is a SMALL GROUP?